exKitsune/AutoTriage/_example_output/analysis_intermediates/analysis_summary.md

 - **ID:** `1ab0d8ce-5805-47f4-8998-81aacecd3bb6`
 - **Severity:** LOW
-- **Investigation:** Read lines 6-12 from the Dockerfile and confirmed the package installation order.
-The packages listed are not in strict alphabetical order based on their names.
+- **Investigation:** Read Dockerfile lines 1-20 to examine package installation order.
+The packages listed in the RUN command (python3, python3-pip, curl, vim, netcat, ssh) are not sorted alphabetically, confirming the code smell.
+No usage or security impact was found beyond the ordering concern.
-- **Analysis:** The Dockerfile installs packages in a non-alphabetical order, which violates the code smell rule about sorting package names.
-This is a maintainability issue but not a security vulnerability.
+- **Analysis:** The issue identifies that package names in the Dockerfile are not sorted alphanumerically, which affects code maintainability and readability as per SonarQube's conventions.
 - **Suggested Actions:**
-  - Reorder the package list alphabetically by name in the Dockerfile
+  - Sort package names in the RUN command alphabetically
+  - Update the Dockerfile to follow conventional sorting order for clarity
+  - Verify with 'sort' command or text editor sorting feature
 - **Verify Yourself:**
-  - Check the Dockerfile lines 6-12 manually
+  - Check the Dockerfile's RUN command package list for alphabetical order
-  - Run 'sort -u' on the package list to verify alphabetical order
+  - Run 'sort -u' on the package list to confirm expected order
-  - Confirm the change doesn't impact installation logic
+  - Review SonarQube documentation for docker:S7018 rule details
 - **Limitations:**
-  - No impact analysis on installation behavior performed
+  - No security impact assessed beyond code style
-  - Assumes alphabetical ordering is required per project standards
+  - No evidence of actual usage patterns affecting functionality

 ## ✅ False Positives / Not Applicable